David Bedella: Career

 Bedella has also partnered with John Linehan in pantomime at the Belfast Grand Opera House in Northern Ireland.
 In 2023, he reprised his role as Frank-N-Furter in the Adelaide, Melbourne, and Gold Coast legs of the Australian 50th Anniversary Tour of The Rocky Horror Show.
 In March 2024, Bedella began a run reprising his role as Lance in the Broadway production of & Juliet, marking his return to the Broadway stage.
+In the summer of 2026, he's set to portray Judge Turpin in Sweeney Todd: The Demon Barber of Fleet Street opposite Ramin Karimloo in the title role at the Birmingham Repertory Theatre.

 Personal life

 Bedella has been in a relationship with Pressley Sutherland since 1997.
 In 2001, Sutherland was offered a job as a vicar in London, and convinced Bedella to move there with him by reminding him of the opportunities in the West End.
 They continue to reside in the city.